 Local extension rules for segments

-Users SHALL NOT modify an existing segment, except as specified in section 2.7.2, "".
+Users SHALL NOT modify an existing segment, except as specified in section 2.7.2, "Changing messages or message constituents".

 Locally defined fields MAY be defined for use in locally defined segments, although HL7 defined fields are a better choice when available.
 The practice of extending an HL7 segment with locally defined fields, while not prohibited, is ill-advised.